Garden Of Forking Paths

 Reinterpreting data

-We generated XVIII century poetry…from scientific papers.
+XVIII century poetry from scientific papers.

 Exploring knowledge